ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 ## News
+* _[Oct'20]_ Our paper about intelligent accelerating sparse gathering for scaling recommendation systems is accepted to [HPCA'21](https://hpca-conf.org/2021/).

 * _[Aug'20]_ Our paper about scalable systolic array implementation for deep learning is accepted to [ICCD'20](https://www.iccd-conf.com/Home.html).

 * _[April'20]_ __CS 4290 (Summer20)__: I am teaching high-performance computer architecture this summer.
 You can check the [website](https://www.cc.gatech.edu/~rhadidi6/cs4290-2020/index.html).
 Feel free to shot me an email if you have any questions.